What’s the difference between name brand printer cartridges and other third-party ink alternatives?

 It’s no secret that printer cartridge replacements can be one of the most expensive parts of owning a printer.
 Many can end up costing more than the price of the machine, leaving customers with a pricey printing bill every time they need to replace their ink.
 Not surprisingly, this business model is nothing new.
 Razor manufacturers perfected this sales approach years ago, where they made a profit off selling razor handles for cheap, only to charge a premium for the blades that go with the handle.
 Most printer manufacturers follow a similar model with their lower end printers, selling the printer at a loss, while making up for it with cartridge price.
 In response, viable alternatives have popped up in the shaving industry and the same is true with printing industry.
 Alternative printer cartridge options have grown to be a competitive and reliable solution for consumers looking to save on printer costs.

-LD Products has sold remanufactured and compatible printer cartridges for close to twenty years and we still have customers regularly asking us about the difference between our products and the name brand.
+LD Products has sold remanufactured and compatible printer cartridges for twenty years and we still have customers regularly asking us about the difference between our products and the name brand.
 It’s clear that their affordable cost make them an enticing alternative, but what are you getting for that value?
 Here, we dive into all of the most common questions, including:

 - What are the differences between name brand, remanufactured and compatible printer cartridges?

 - Are remanufactured and compatible cartridges just as reliable as the name brand?